IdentityServer/IdentityServer4/docs/topics/signin_external_providers.rst

 The OpenID Connect authentication handler provided by ASP.NET Core utilizes this feature of the protocol, and that is how it implements the ``returnUrl`` feature mentioned above.

 The problem with storing state in a request parameter is that the request URL can get too large (over the common limit of 2000 characters).
-The OpenID Connect authentication handler does provide an extensbility point to store the state in your server, rather than in the request URL.
+The OpenID Connect authentication handler does provide an extensibility point to store the state in your server, rather than in the request URL.
 You can implement this yourself by implementing ``ISecureDataFormat<AuthenticationProperties>`` and configuring it on the `OpenIdConnectOptions <https://github.com/aspnet/Security/blob/dev/src/Microsoft.AspNetCore.Authentication.OpenIdConnect/OpenIdConnectOptions.cs#L248>`_.

-Fortunately, IdentityServer provides an implementation of this for you, backed by the ``IDistributedCache`` implementation registered in the DI container (e.g. the standad ``MemoryDistributedCache``).
+Fortunately, IdentityServer provides an implementation of this for you, backed by the ``IDistributedCache`` implementation registered in the DI container (e.g. the standard ``MemoryDistributedCache``).
 To use the IdentityServer provided secure data format implementation, simply call the ``AddOidcStateDataFormatterCache`` extension method on the ``IServiceCollection`` when configuring DI.
 If no parameters are passed, then all OpenID Connect handlers configured will use the IdentityServer provided secure data format implementation::